Jennifer Marohasy is an Australian biologist and libertarian who holds unpopular opinions on a range of important environmental issues.

 During the recent drought in the Murray Darling she campaigned for 7.6 kms of concrete barrage separating the Murray’s Mouth and Coorong from the terminal coastal lakes, also known as the Lower Lakes, to be opened.
 She is appalled that both sides of Australian politics have policies that prevent the restoration of the Murray River’s estuary.

 She is a foundation member of the Australian Environment Foundation (AEF) and Myth and the Murray Group (M&TM).
 Jennifer is no longer involved with the AEF.
-She is the current spokesperson for M&TH.
+She is the current spokesperson for M&TH and publishes an occasional newsletter in this capacity.

 Since 2010 Jennifer has been an adjunct research fellow at Central Queensland University working on projects sponsored by the B. Macfie Family Foundation.